 During this period, Shabana served as the National Gender Mainstreaming Advisor at the Ministry of Rural Rehabilitation and Development's National Solidarity Program in Kabul, but left the position in 2012 to focus on SOLA full time.
 In addition to leading SOLA, Shabana's advocacy work on the importance of educating girls takes her around the world.
 She is a global ambassador for Girl Rising, a call to action seeking investment in girls' education worldwide.
 In recognition for her work, Shabana was named one of National Geographic's 2014 Emerging Explorers, and one of CNN International's Leading Women of 2014.

-Yangmo Ku is an assistant professor of political science and the associate director of the Peace and War Center at Norwich University.
+Yangmo Ku is an associate professor of political science and the acting director of the Peace and War Center at Norwich University.
 He received his BA in German Language and Literature from Sogang University in Seoul and earned his MA in International Affairs and PhD in Political Science from George Washington University.
 He taught at the School of International Service at American University before moving to Norwich in July 2012.
 Since then, he has taught various courses, including International Relations, Asian Politics, Intro to International Studies, International Law/Organizations, and US-China Relations.
-Dr. Ku's research focuses on Korean politics, East Asian security, US foreign policy, and the politics of memory and reconciliation in East Asia and Europe.
+Dr. Ku’s research focuses on Korean politics, East Asian security, US foreign policy, and the politics of memory and reconciliation in East Asia and Europe.
 His coauthored book, titled Politics in North and South Korea: Political Development, Economy, and Foreign Relations, will be published by Routledge in December 2017.
 His previous research has also appeared in the Journal of East Asian Studies, Asian Perspective, Pacific Focus, Asian Journal of Peacebuilding, and the Yale Journal of International Affairs, as well as in two edited volumes on memory and reconciliation and North Korean nuclear issues.

 Miri Kim is an assistant professor of history at Norwich University.
 Her work is centered on intercultural flows of ideas and materials in northeast China in the late nineteenth and early twentieth century.
 As a China specialist with a lifelong interest in the study of languages as well as regional and world history, she is strongly committed to incorporating multiple perspectives and methods into her teaching as well as research.
 At Norwich, she teaches courses in the history of world civilizations, China, Japan, and East Asia that aim to engage students in the same way.
 She is the academic advisor for the Norwich University Model United Nations Club and is also active in fostering undergraduate research, guiding students on honors thesis and independent summer research projects that focus on Asian Studies topics.
 She attended the Inter-University Program for Chinese Language Studies at Tsinghua University, Beijing, after completing her B.A. in history at Reed College, and received her Ph.D. and M.A. in modern Chinese history from the University of California, Irvine.